cvonfeldt/AWS-CyberDefenders-blue-team-Investigations/S3CredentialsHunt/README.md

 ![Q3](screenshots/3.1.png)

 The object key of "technical-specs/devops_kate_accessKeys" with the bucket name "shared-docs-repository" is gonna be our winner.
-Putting it together, the full file path would be "shared-docs-repository/technical-specs/devops_kate_accessKeys"
+Putting it together, the full file path would be "shared-docs-repository/technical-specs/devops_kate_accessKeys."
+That being said, how he/she got into the cloud instance in the first place is out of the cloudTrail logs' scope.
+He/she more than likely found a leaked access key in a public repo to gain initial access.

 **Answer: shared-docs-repository/technical-specs/devops_kate_accessKeys**